emiralpaktar/dsa210/README.md

 ---

 ## Research Question
 Although higher education is associated with greater spending, campaign engagement does not scale uniformly across education tiers — and the highest concentration of high-spending but non-responsive customers is found among lower education groups.
-This project investigates whether education level, relative income, and macroeconomic context at enrollment (CPI) can jointly explain campaign disengagement and identify the most untapped customer segments.
+This project investigates whether education level, relative income, and macroeconomic context at enrollment (CPI) can jointly explain campaign disengagement and identify the most untapped customer segments

 ---